MAYZGitHub/mayz-contracts/docs/REINDEXING-BASICS.md

 5 months remaining:

 - Initial state:
-UTXO1: 100 commission FTs, rate 10 FTs/month
+UTXO1: 100 commission FTs, releasePerMonth 10 FTs/month

 ```
-commisionsReady = 100 - (5 * 10) = 50
+commisionsReady1 = 100 - (5 * 10) = 50
 ```

-UTXO2: 50 commission FTs, rate 5 FTs/month
+UTXO2: 50 commission FTs, releasePerMonth 5 FTs/month

 ```
-commisionsReady = 50 - (5 * 5) = 25
+commisionsReady2 = 50 - (5 * 5) = 25
 ```

 Total commissions ready: 50 + 25 = 75 FTs

-- If a withdrawal in UTXO2 of 50 FT occurs that reduces the rate to 0:
+- If a withdrawal in UTXO2 of 50 FT occurs that reduces the releasePerMonth to 0:

 ```
-commisionsReady = 0 - (0 * 5) = 0
+commisionsReady2 = 0 - (5 * 0) = 0
 ```

 Total commissions ready: 50 + 0 = 50 FTs

-- Now with incorrect balancing (move 90 FT and not update the rate):
+- Now with incorrect balancing (move 90 FT and not update the releasePerMonth):

-UTXO1: 10 commission FTs, rate 10 FTs/month
+UTXO1: 100 - 90 = 10 commission FTs, releasePerMonth 10 FTs/month

 ```
-commisionsReady = 10 - (5 * 10) = -40
+commisionsReady1 = 10 - (5 * 10) = -40
 ```

 These 10 commissions cannot be collected due to negative commisionsReady.

-UTXO2: 140 commission FTs, rate 5 FTs/month
+UTXO2: 50 + 90 = 140 commission FTs, releasePerMonth 5 FTs/month

 ```
-commisionsReady = 140 - (5 * 5) = 115
+commisionsReady2 = 140 - (5 * 5) = 115
 ```

-- If a withdrawal in UTXO2 of 50 FT occurs that reduces the rate to 0:
+- If a withdrawal in UTXO2 of 50 FT occurs that reduces the releasePerMonth to 0:

 ```
-commisionsReady = 90 - (0 * 5) = 90
+commisionsReady2 = 90 - (5 * 0) = 90
 ```

 90 FTs become available, which is significantly more than the original 50 FTs without the incorrect balancing.

 This discrepancy demonstrates the importance of keeping commission FTs and rates in sync across UTXOs.

-- Now with correct balancing (move 90 FT and update the rate):
+- Now with correct balancing (move 90 FT and update the releasePerMonth):

-UTXO1: 10 commission FTs, rate (10 - 9) 1 FTs/month
+UTXO1: 100 - 90 = 10 commission FTs, releasePerMonth = 10 - 9 = 1 FTs/month

 ```
-commisionsReady = 10 - (1 * 5) = 5
+commisionsReady1 = 10 - (5 * 1) = 5   0
 ```

-UTXO2: 140 commission FTs, rate (5 + 9) 14 FTs/month
+UTXO2: 140 commission FTs, releasePerMonth (5 + 9) 14 FTs/month

 ```
-commisionsReady = 140 - (14 * 5) = 70
+commisionsReady2 = 140 - (5 * 14) = 70
 ```

 Total commissions ready: 5 + 70 = 75 FTs

-- If a withdrawal in UTXO1 of 50 FT occurs that reduces the rate to 9:
+- If a withdrawal in UTXO2 of 50 FT occurs that reduces the releasePerMonth to 9:

 ```
-commisionsReady = 90 - (9 * 5) = 45
+commisionsReady2 = 90 - (5 * 9) = 45
 ```

 Total commissions ready: 5 + 45 = 50 FTs